abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/5-PS-Arrays.md

 - EX: `nums = [-1, 0, 1, 2, -1, -4]` --> `[[-1, 0, 1], [-1, -1, 2]]`
 - **Steps:**
   ![3sum](./img/3sum.png)

-  - Sort the array
-  - Loop through the array
-    - If the current value is the same as the previous value, skip it, because we've already tried it (To avoid duplicates)
-    - Set left and right pointers to find the other two values
-    - If the sum is less than zero, move the left pointer to the right to get a larger value
-    - If the sum is greater than zero, move the right pointer to the left to get a smaller value
-    - If the sum is zero, append the three values to the result
-    - Move the left and right pointers to the next unique values to avoid duplicates

 - Method 1: